Icewind Dale: Whispers of Auril (Sundering Part 2)

 Please give me a 1-page (or less) backstory.
 Include some ideas about why your character is coming to Icewind Dale (assuming you don’t live there).
 Just some ideas; nothing carved in stone.
 Once you have a good idea who your character is, you and I will work together on how/why they are in the Dale.

 Here is how alignments work.
 This is probably the one thing in the game that is absolutely not up for debate.
 Different people have different views on what specific alignments entail but in this game, there need to be hard and fast rules for that.
 So here are the four rules.

-First: Like Batman said: It's not who I am inside but what I do that defines me.
+1. Like Batman said: It's not who I am inside but what I do that defines me.
 Think of both axes of the alignment grid in that context.
-For purposes of determining your alignment, your motivations are almost entirely irrelevant.
+For purposes of determining your alignment, your motivations are pretty much (but not entirely) irrelevant.
 I'll explain as we go.

 Good vs Evil

 Good means your will go out of your way to avoid hurting another living creature.
 Evil means you will go out of your way to harm another living creature.
 It's that simple.
 I don't care why you do what you do; it's the doing that counts (in this context).

 Lawful means you have a well-defined sense of honor.
 It doesn't matter whether anyone else agrees with your definition of honor; only that you adhere to it more than half the time.
 A Lawful alignment could literally mean you obey the actual law as much as you can.
 That is living by a code.
 Batman is a good example of Lawful.

 Chaotic means you don't really care about this thing called honor.
 You do what you want because you want to, very rarely because it's the right thing to do.
 Jack Sparrow is a good example of Chaotic.

 So there are nine alignments.
 Here's an example of each one.